-4) Let Feedback Guide the Process
+5. Let Feedback Guide the Process

 There’s no such thing as bad feedback.
 Even the strongest customer objections offer an invaluable benefit to the seller.
 When a customer articulates a concern or disagreement, they’re clarifying their needs and indicating what they want to see moving forward.

-Asking for the customer’s perspective demonstrates the seller’s commitment to a collaborative, consultative process.
+Asking for the customer’s perspective demonstrates the seller’s commitment to a collaborative, consultative sales process.
 In some cases, gaining feedback will even offer an opportunity to expand the solution.

-5) Research Customer Needs and Offer Relevant Findings
+6. Research Customer Needs and Offer Relevant Findings